prmtrigo/training-skills/README.md

 - **Explanation:** Each problem, except for the most basic ones, will be accompanied by an explanation of the problem statement and my thought process behind the solution.

+### For finding problems I'm going to use 2 websites:

+- **LeetCode:** A popular platform for practicing coding challenges.
+- **Beecrowd:** Another well-known platform for coding challenges.
+For the most basic ones